0xW1sKy/AWS-Samples/README.md

-# AWS-Transfer-Family-Okta-Integration
+# AWS-Samples

-A basic template for creating a AWS Transfer Family SFTP service with OKTA as a custom identity provider and storage on S3.
+A collection of deployable AWS configurations.
+Usually with integration between other tools.